Miranda Raison: Film and television

-Other works
+Other work

-In 2005 she appeared in the BBC radio comedy Deep Trouble.
+In 2005, Raison appeared in the BBC radio comedy Deep Trouble.
 She has voiced several video game characters, including Cassandra Pentaghast in the Dragon Age series, Lieutenant Sandra Lansing in Apache: Air Assault and Natasha and other characters in Renegade Ops.
 BioWare also hired Raison for providing several voices in Mass Effect: Andromeda.
 She voiced three characters in The Secret World and lent her voice for Dreamfall Chapters and Blades of Time.
+Raison has voiced Cassandra Pentaghast since 2014, which won her the BTVA Video Game Voice Acting Award for "Best Vocal Ensemble in a Video Game" in 2015 and a nomination for Best Lead Female Actor in a Video Game.